ygorelik/ydk-gen/sdk/cpp/README.md

 ./install_ydk.sh --help
 usage: install_ydk [ {--cpp|--py|--go|--all} ] [-c] [-s gnmi] [-h] [-n] [-v]
 Options and arguments:
-  --cpp                 install YDK for C++ programming language --go                  install YDK for Go programming language --py|--python         install YDK for Python programming language (default) --all                 install YDK for all supported programming languages -v|--venv             create python virtual environment -c|--core             install YDK core packages -s|--service gnmi     install gNMI service package -n|--no-deps          skip installation of dependencies -h|--help             print this help message and exit
+  --cpp                 install YDK for C++ programming language;
+                        requires sudo access for dependencies and libraries installation --go                  install YDK for Go programming language --py|--python         install YDK for Python programming language --all                 install YDK for all available programming languages;
+                        requires sudo access for dependencies and libraries installation -v|--venv             create python virtual environment -c|--core             install YDK core packages -s|--service gnmi     install gNMI service package -n|--no-deps          skip installation of dependencies;
+                        applicable only with --cpp and --all options -h|--help             print this help message and exit

 Environment variables:
 YDKGEN_HOME         specifies location of ydk-gen git repository;
                     if not set, $HOME/ydk-gen is assumed PYTHON_VENV         specifies location of python virtual environment;
-                    if not set, /home/ygorelik/venv is assumed GOROOT              specifies installation directory of go software;
+                    if not set, $HOME/venv is assumed GOROOT              specifies installation directory of go software;
-                    if not set, /usr/local/go is assumed GOPATH              specifies location of go source directory;
+                    if not set, /usr/local/go is assumed GOPATH              specifies location of golang directory;
                     if not set, $HOME/go is assumed C_INCLUDE_PATH      location of C include files;
                     if not set, /usr/local/include is assumed